Sitting the LAT by remote proctoring

 You are advised to eat a meal before your scheduled test session.
 You will not be allowed to have any food or drink, other than bottled water or a clear glass of water on your desk.

 The test will be administered under secure test conditions which will be strictly enforced at all times.
-You will be monitored at all times during the test session and you must follow the instructions of your online proctor as you would a test supervisor in a test centre.
-Failure to comply with the instructions of the online proctor will be considered as misconduct.
+You will be monitored at all times during the test session and you must follow the instructions of your remote proctor.
+Failure to comply with the instructions of the remote proctor will be considered as misconduct.

-During your test session, the following actions may need to be taken by your online proctor to ensure that your test is administered securely and within the test rules:
+During your test session, the following actions may need to be taken by your remote proctor to ensure that your test is administered securely and within the test rules:

 - Communicate with you via the chat box or audio if there is an issue.